Generation of mechanical cat-like states via optomagnomechanics: PHONON SUBTRACTION via optical pulses

-We consider the pulse duration to be much shorter than the mechanical lifetime, such that the mechanical dissipation is negligible during the pulse.
-The corresponding QLEs, in the interaction picture with respect to $\hbar\omega_c c^\dagger c + \hbar\omega_b b^\dagger b$, are given by
+{We consider the pulse duration to be much shorter than the mechanical life and coherence time, i.e., $\tau_s \ll (N_b \kappa_b)^{-1} \simeq 0.25$ ms, such that the mechanical dissipation and decoherence are negligible during the pulse~\cite{IS20,Tan20,Jie18a}.} The corresponding QLEs, in the interaction picture with respect to $\hbar\omega_c c^\dagger c + \hbar\omega_b b^\dagger b$, are given by